About

 paper / project / code / twitter /

-YAY Robot leverages verbal corrections to improve robot performance on complex long-horizon tasks.
+YAY Robot leverages verbal corrections to enable on-the-fly adaptation and continuous policy improvement on complex long-horizon tasks.

 Cross-Episodic Curriculum for Transformer Agents